luizfeliperj/caching/README.md

 # caching
-implementation of a simple linked list algorithm to used for caching purposes
+implementation of a simple linked list algorithm to be used as backend for caching purposes